magomimmo/modern-cljs/cljs-tutorial/README.md

 ## License

-Copyright © 2014 Giacomo (Mimmo) Cosenza aka Magomimmo.
+Copyright © 2014 Giacomo (Mimmo) Cosenza aka @magomimmo.

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.